wilmTap/analytics-udd/udd/student_on_course_instance.md

 Yes (if applicable)

 ###Notes
 Mapping based on HESA codeset, and ILE (FE) initial mapping suggested above on ILR field 'PlanLearnHours'.
+HESA 2015 'mode' does not have code 98, but HESA 2016 'mode' does.
 Omitting this property may hinder the development or use of an effective analytics model.